bilalze/CityofLA_data_analysis/README.md

 plt.show()
 ```
 ![Alt text](images/Figure_5png.png)
-the opportunities seem to be rising as a whole this seems to be rising dramatically over the years
+The opportunities seem to be rising as a whole.
-also we can check how the top 10 sectors have changed over the years
+We can also check how the top 10 sectors have changed induvidually over the years
 ```
 years2=df[['Position','year_of_open']].copy()